HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

   )
 }}

-It’s a similar story with Hybrid which now powers over 12% of the most popular 10k websites.
+It's a similar story with Hybrid which now powers over 12% of the most popular 10k websites.

 ## Conclusion

 The standout this year is the combined 67% growth of Pre-rendered and Hybrid architectures in the top 10k high-traffic websites in 2024—over 12% of these popular sites now use these approaches.
-While Pre-rendering and Hybrid delivery remains niche in the context of the entire web, it’s rapidly gaining traction where its benefits are most valued.
+While Pre-rendering and Hybrid delivery remains niche in the context of the entire web, it's rapidly gaining traction where its benefits are most valued.

 Given how much of the web is inherently static, this trend is promising.
 By adopting a static-first model and limiting dynamic rendering to dynamic content, the web could not only be faster, and lighter weight, but also significantly more environmentally friendly.

 Hugo continues to lead as the top Static Site Generator in the Pre-rendering space, with Next.js gaining ground.
-Astro saw the largest growth of any Pre-rendering framework in 2024, an impressive feat considering it’s one of the newest frameworks in this space.
+Astro saw the largest growth of any Pre-rendering framework in 2024, an impressive feat considering it's one of the newest frameworks in this space.

 The growing presence of Next.js and Astro in both Pre-rendered and Hybrid categories signals a shift toward hybrid architectures that give developers more control over static and dynamic content generation.
-Astro’s focus on improving performance and reducing page weight looks to be paying off and has made serious inroads in catching up on Next.js.
+Astro's focus on improving performance and reducing page weight looks to be paying off and has made serious inroads in catching up on Next.js.

 While the term Jamstack may no longer be widely used, its evolution continues to shape the future in powering top-tier websites, paving the way for a faster, more stable, secure, and eco-friendly web.